REQUIRED MATERIALS

 ![]() |

-Draw a rectangle of 62 x 30 cm in the 0.4 mm thick Salpa reinforcement.
+Draw a 62 x 30 cm rectangle on the 0.4 mm thick Salpa reinforcement.

-Using a cutter, cut out the leather, the lining and the Salpa following the lines.
+Using a cutter, cut the leather, lining, and Salpa along the lines.

 ![]() |